-For beginners, I actually recommend trying surfing before buying a board.
+For beginners, we actually recommend trying surfing before buying a board.
 You know, find a friend with a spare, pay for a lesson, or join a camp.
 At least once.
 That way you don’t actually have to buy a board until you’ve caught a wave (or tried to).

 If the bug bites you, start shopping.
 If you feel like you’re drowning in one-foot slop, this may not be for you.